l3nz/say_cheez_ex/README.md

   and the first one that is defined will be output.
 So e.g.
   `{$FOO,$BAR,=BAZ}` will first try to interpolate the variable FOO;
-  if that is undefined, it will try BAR, and if that too is undefined, it will output "BAZ" (that is always defined)
+  if that is undefined, it will try BAR, and if that too is undefined, it will output "BAZ" (that, being a default value, is always defined)

 They will also make sure that any module name embedded through `__MODULE__` appears as it does in Elixir.